SHANI-N/rise-interview/README.md

 # rise-interview
-tests running video in file cypress/videos to run the test manually use commands "npm start" to show display, and "npm test" to run headless mode and HTML reporter create in folder cypress/reporters
+tests running video in file cypress/videos. to run tests: run commands "npm start" to show in a display mode or "npm test" to run headless mode (in this mode HTML reporter will be created in folder cypress/reporters, and video of the tests running in folder cypress/video)